The Zoo of Opers and Dualities: -Opers with Regular Singularities: Rational and Trigonometric Z-Twists

 \subsection{Trigonometrically twisted $SL(r+1)$-opers, trigonometric Gaudin system and rRS Model}

 Let us now characterize what happens in the case of trigonometric twist.
 For the sake of calculations, and for generalizations of most formulas, one can switch to the variable $\zeta$ on a cylinder.
-In these terms the parameters determining the local sections $s_i(z)=s_i(e^{\zeta})$, while the twisted Wronskians have the form:
+In these terms, local sections are parametrized as $s_i(z)=s_i(e^{\zeta})$, while the twisted Wronskians have the form: